 It's a Nano World: Smaller than a Spot on a Ladybug

 A traveling 3,000 square feet hands-on, interactive museum exhibition that introduces children and their families to the biological wonders of the nano world that's too small to see with just your eyes.
 Designed for 5-8 year olds and their families.
 Developed by the Sciencenter of Ithaca, NY, Cornell University, and Painted Universe, Inc.

-Zoom into Nano (formerly Too Small to See)
+Zoom into Nano

 A traveling 5,000 sq. ft. hands-on, interactive museum exhibition focuses on how scientists see and make things that are too small to see.
 Nanoscale science and engineering is the process through which materials are manipulated on the molecular scale to generate very, very small structures and devices.
 Designed for children 8 - 13 and their families.
 Developed by the Sciencenter of Ithaca, NY, Cornell University, and Painted Universe, Inc.